-We’ve rounded up the best outdoor bootcamps and the best hikes in Hong Kong, but now we’re trying our hand at breaking a sweat on two wheels.
-With temperatures finally cooling as we head towards Christmas, now’s the ideal time to dust off your bike or go rent one.
-From picturesque routes in the New Territories to lesser-known gems and BMX parks, you’ll find them all here.
+We’ve already rounded up the best outdoor bootcamps and the best hikes in Hong Kong, for those of you looking to get a sweat on.
+Now we’re trying our hand at exercising on two wheels, and we don’t mean in a air conditioned spin class.
+Whatever the time of year, don’t fret about the weather outdoors.
+Hot or cold, from famous routes in the New Territories to lesser-known gems, you’ll find them all here.

 Best cycling routes in Hong Kong